 Self-love is important to living well.
 It influences who you pick for a mate, the image you project at work, and how you cope with the problems in your life.
 It is so important to your welfare that I want you to know how to bring more of it into your life.

-Self-love is a state of appreciation for oneself that grows from actions that support our physical, psychological and spiritual growth.
-Self-love is dynamic; it grows by actions that mature us.
+Self-love is not simply a state of feeling good.
+It is a state of appreciation for oneself that grows from actions that support our physical, psychological and spiritual growth.
+Self-love is dynamic; it grows through actions that mature us.
 When we act in ways that expand self-love in us, we begin to accept much better our weaknesses as well as our strengths, have less need to explain away our short-comings, have compassion for ourselves as human beings struggling to find personal meaning, are more centered in our life purpose and values, and expect living fulfillment through our own efforts.

 - Act on what you need rather than what you want.
 You love yourself when you can turn away from something that feels good and exciting to what you need to stay strong, centered, and moving forward in your life, instead.
 By staying focused on what you need, you turn away from automatic behavior patterns that get you into trouble, keep you stuck in the past, and lessen self-love.

 - Practice good self-care.
 You will love yourself more, when you take better care of your basic needs.
 People high in self-love nourish themselves daily through healthy activities, like sound nutrition, exercise, proper sleep, intimacy and healthy social interactions.

 - Set boundaries.
 You'll love yourself more when you set limits or say no to work, love, or activities that deplete or harm you physically, emotionally and spiritually, or express poorly who you are.